• Skip to main content

 Q. Where am I going and when?

 A. Centrally located within the historic residential district of downtown Greenville, various porches will host various artists throughout the afternoon.
-Staggered at different times from 1:30pm-5pm on Oct 23rd.
-See the schedule and map Stay connected by liking our social media pages: Facebook and Instagram.
+Staggered at different times from 1:00pm-6pm on Oct 19th.
+See the schedule and map.
+Stay connected by liking our social media pages: Facebook and Instagram.

 Q. How much does it all cost me?